-A variety of principles ingrained into psychological and social principles dramatically impact how we behave in social structures.
-The Social and Behavioral Sciences, BS program at ASU’s West campus provides a statistical foundation to understand how these principles interact, training our graduates to become highly successful social advocates.
+The Social and Behavioral Sciences, BS degree at ASU’s West campus provides a statistical foundation to understand how psychological and social principles interact, training our graduates to become highly successful social advocates.

-The social and behavioral sciences curriculum provides an understanding of assumptions underlying the social and behavioral sciences; enables students to develop research skills necessary for analysis of complex social issues; offers a flexible program tailored to the career goals of the individual student; and offers individual and group experiences in working with faculty on concrete intellectual and policy issues.
+The curriculum of the BS program in social and behavioral sciences provides an understanding of assumptions underlying the social and behavioral sciences, enables students to develop research skills necessary for analysis of complex social issues, offers a flexible program tailored to the career goals of the individual student and offers individual and group experiences in working with faculty on concrete intellectual and policy issues.

-The core courses provide students a background suitable to helping them better understand psychological and social principles related to the behavior of individuals across multiple social contexts and institutions (e.g., community, culture, family and society).
-The BS degree differs from the BA degree in that it requires an additional statistics course.
+The core courses provide students a background suitable to help them better understand psychological and social principles related to the behavior of individuals across multiple social contexts and institutions (e.g., community, culture, family and society).
+The Bachelor of Science degree differs from the BA degree in that it has a stronger focus on the use of statistics.

 Find and apply for relevant scholarships.

 Undergraduate students from western states who enroll in this program are eligible for a discounted tuition rate.